 No one else is working on a treatment for CMT4J.
 Our team of experts believes in the science.
 Now we need your help in funding the path to prove it and to get to clinical trials.
 Talia, Ethan and the growing list of others that we’ve recently learned of with CMT4J–in Washington, Illinois, Ohio, Vancouver, New York, the UK, Australia—they have no other hope.
 We need to stop and reverse the horrible effects of this disease for each of them.

-Please share word of Cure CMT4J far and wide on your social feeds and ask your network to donate to www.curecmt4j.org/donate.
+Please share word of Cure CMT4J far and wide on your social feeds and ask your network to donate here.
 Thank you.